 About our SNOWsat Technology

 Diamond Peak's grooming machines are equipped with Pistenbully's SNOWsat snow depth monitoring technology, allowing our grooming operators to see real-time snow depth information on the slopes as they groom.
 This data allows our grooming team to ensure an ideal snow surface for skiing and riding, even during lean snow years.
 (The image above shows the snow depths on the slopes as of Feb.
 20, 2020.
 Our slope maintenance team strives to maintain green or deeper snow depths to ensure a quality snow surface, and will actively push snow from areas of abundance to leaner areas when needed.)
 The SNOWsat system also tracks all aspects of our snow cats' operations including run time, gas consumption, GPS tracking on the mountain, and service maintenance, which allows our managers to optimize grooming routes for greater efficiency.
 Click here for more information on how SNOWsat works...

 About our Grooming Fleet

 According to Mountain Operations Manager Jay Rydd, “The ParkPro is a machine that was designed around the needs of terrain parks, but its enhanced features and ergonomics make every task on the mountain easier.
-Diamond Peak already had two ParkPro grommers, so adding a third just multiplies what we are able to do every night.”
+Diamond Peak already had a few ParkPro groommers, so adding another just multiplies what we are able to do every night.”

-The new PistenBully 400 ParkPro 4F comes equipped with PistenBully’s newest diesel engine technology, which burns cleaner and allows for more power when needed.
-The new groomer is also equipped with the PistenBully SNOWsat snow depth monitoring system, which allows the resort’s snow surfaces team to more accurately monitor snow depths on the resort’s developed terrain and see where additional snowmaking might be needed throughout the season, and also allows cat operators to know where more snow might be needed on a run in real time.
-The SNOWsat system also tracks all aspects of Diamond Peak’s snow cats operations including: run time, gas consumption, GPS tracking on the mountain, and service maintenance, and communicates directly with the new TechnoAlpin snow guns when applicable.
+All of the groomers in Diamond Peak’s fleet also include PistenBully’s SNOWsat snow depth monitoring system, which allows the resort’s snow surfaces team to more accurately monitor snow depths on the ski runs and see where additional snowmaking is needed throughout the season.
+The SNOWsat system also tracks all aspects of Diamond Peak’s snowcats operations including run time, diesel consumption, GPS tracking on the mountain, and service maintenance, and communicates directly with the new TechnoAlpin snow guns when applicable.